When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: FL on NISQ Devices

 \subsection{Quantum-Inspired Classical Algorithms}

-With the introduction of quantum neural computation by~\cite{QNC}, QNN received significant attention from QFL community.
+With the introduction of quantum neural computation by~\cite{QNC}, QNN received significant attention from the QFL community.
 This pioneering theoretical framework is a crucial advancement in the integration of quantum computation concepts with traditional neural network models, setting the stage for subsequent studies of quantum-inspired classical algorithms.
 Building on this foundation, numerous quantum-enhanced classical techniques have been developed, each targeting particular computational constraints of classical systems while utilizing quantum benefits.

 Building on the challenges of quantum circuit stability, FedQNN~\cite{QFL2} presents a more generalized federated quantum framework for various datasets, including genomics and healthcare.
 A critical strength of the framework is its adaptability to different quantum hardware architectures, evidenced by evaluations on IBM QPUs.
 The authors in~\cite{QFL-QCNN} introduced a novel FL framework using QCNNs for privacy-preserving collaborative learning, particularly suited for non-IID medical data distributions.
 The novelty lies in the use of quantum circuits to enhance feature extraction and classification within a federated setting.
 The development of the \textit{Quantum Long Short-Term Memory (QLSTM)}~\cite{QFL-QLSTM} network represents a significant advancement aimed at overcoming the challenges faced by classical LSTMs~\cite{sadhwani20245g}, especially in managing long-term dependencies in time-series data.
-The unique design of the QLSTM employs quantum operations to bolster memory retention while minimizing the computational demands typical of classical LSTMs.
 Further, \textit{Quantum Fuzzy Neural Networks (QFuzzyNNs)}~\cite{QFL-QFuzzyNN}, inspired by tensor network methodologies, present a unique combination of quantum computing principles and fuzzy logic.
 By utilizing quantum superposition and entanglement, QFuzzyNNs conduct fuzzy inference, enhancing decision-making capabilities even with incomplete information~\cite{8651334}.
 In Fig.~\ref{fig:Quantum-Counterparts}, we present the advantages and disadvantages of various neural networks when combined with quantum capabilities.

 On a slightly different track, QAOA~\cite{QAOA} has simultaneously established itself as a potent method to address combinatorial optimization problems.
 QAOA functions by alternating between quantum and classical optimization stages, enabling it to effectively search through vast solution spaces typically beyond the reach of classical algorithms.
 The principal innovation of QAOA is its application of quantum circuits for state evolution, followed by classical updates to refine the variational parameters~\cite{QFL-QAOA}.
 This hybrid method has demonstrated remarkable potential in solving the MaxCut problem, consistently surpassing classical algorithms in both convergence speed and solution quality.
 The capacity of QAOA to provide near-optimal solutions for NP-hard problems underscores its importance in diverse optimization tasks, ranging from logistics~\cite{azzaoui2021quantum,dalal2024digitized} to cryptography~\cite{phab2022first,kashapogu2024exploring}.
 Recently, researchers have explored the application of quantum tensors for cyber-physical-social systems~\cite{QFL-Tensor, QFL-Tensor2} and revealed that tensor decomposition techniques can substantially decrease communication overhead in distributed learning settings.